Saturday, April 29, 2023

 “Sit down,” Grillo offered.

-Byrne and Fratelli sat down across from Grillo and his son, whose face and head were bandaged.
+Byrne and Fratelli sat down across from Grillo and his son, whose head were bandaged.

 “I see you brought Mike the cop with you,” Grillo said.